JulianEberius/SublimeRope/docs/source/getting_started.rst

-.. _getting_started.rst;
+.. _getting_started:

 ***************
 Getting started
 ***************

 Ready to get started?
 This page gives you a basic introduction to SublimeRope.
-For more detailed information about Global Module completions go to :doc:`auto_completion` page.
-For information about refectoring go to :doc:`refactoring` page.
+If you're looking for detailed information about auto completions go to :ref:`auto_completion` page.
+For information about refectoring go to :ref:`refactoring` page.

 .. _whats-sublimerope: